kelleyvanevert/literal-jsx/packages/parser/readme.md

   // (you can optionally pass it a component hydration factory) parseValue,

-  // the moo lexer which is used under the hood lexer,
+  // create a moo lexer like the one used under the hood makeLexer,

   // the nearley.js generated grammar
   grammar,